-After a few more stops and police checkpoints, the bus started to climb a steep hill, and we began ascending into dangerous territory.
+After a few more stops and police checkpoints, the bus started to climb a steep hill and we began ascending into dangerous territory.
 As I sat with my knees to my chest, sandwiched between other passengers, the bus skirted the edge of a sharp cliff.
 I watched as the Tirsuli river shrank below us.
-As the road changed from pavement to dirt, the 40 or so passengers sharing the roof with Jess and I clinged to one another while the bus hit craters that had us swaying from side to side and flying into the air.
+As the road changed from pavement to dirt, the 40 or so passengers sharing the roof with Jess and I clung to one another while the bus hit craters.
+We swayed from side to side and flew into the air.

 When Jess woke up, we had climbed several more switchbacks and many of the people on the roof had banded together, like a human chain, to prevent each other from an undesirable exit off the bus.